Go Ad-Free

 Romosozumab (Evenity) just received a green light from the FDA for hard-to-treat osteoporosis.
 What are the pros and cons of Evenity?
 Beware the black box!

-The FDA has just approved a new drug for osteoporosis that works differently than existing medications.
-Romosozumab will be sold under the brand name Evenity.
-This injectable monoclonal antibody actually builds bone unlike many prior medications that work primarily by slowing bone breakdown.
+Osteoporosis, a condition in which bones lose density and become fragile, is a serious health risk for older people.
+There are now, however, a number of medications that can slow or possibly even reverse bone loss.
+In 2019, the FDA approved a drug for osteoporosis that works differently than existing medications.
+Romosozumab is sold under the brand name Evenity.
+This injectable monoclonal antibody actually builds bone, unlike many prior medications that work primarily by slowing bone breakdown.
 The FDA has only approved Evenity for postmenopausal women who are at very high risk of bone fracture because of osteoporosis.
 There are some potentially serious side effects.
+That has some readers worried.

 The Pros and Cons of Bisphosphonates: